mallardduck/php-whois-server-list/README.md

 This package facilitates the discovery of the authoritative WHOIS server for top level domains.
 There are two lists to source the WHOIS server info from; the IANA TLD list and the Public Suffix List.

-The lists used by this package generate using the script in the `./generator` directory.
-This script will download a fresh copy of the list, then look up every TLDs whois server.

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.